plgd-dev/doc/content/en/quickstart/create-device.md

 To set up your Raspberry Pi, please follow [this step-by-step tutorial](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up).

 {{% note %}}
-Enabling SSH is highly recommended as it simplifies access to device and fast adoption of the code if required.
+Enabling SSH is highly recommended as it simplifies access to the device and alows you to make changes quickly.
 More information available [here](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md).
 {{% note %}}

-More simple way to enable SSH is to use the `Preferences` menu on the Desktop window.
+Simpler way to enable SSH:
 ```
 1. Launch 'Raspberry Pi Configuration' from the 'Preferences' menu
 2. Navigate to the 'Interfaces tab'